 Among the highlights of this site are the winning entries in ASECS Innovative Course Design competition, which has been recognizing exceptional eighteenth-century studies pedagogy since 1985.
-This site also includes bibliographies and reading lists on timely and important topics.

 All materials posted on this site may be reproduced for teaching purposes, as long as due credit is given.